rdeioris/glTFRuntime/README.md

 # Quickstart

-Consider buying the plugin from the Epic Marketplace, you will get automatic installation and you will support the project.
+Consider buying the plugin from the Epic Marketplace (https://www.unrealengine.com/marketplace/en-US/product/gltfruntime), you will get automatic installation and you will support the project.

 If you want to build from sources, just start with a C++ project, and clone the master branch into the Plugins/ directory of your project, regenerate the solution files and rebuild the project.